dymmond/edgy/docs/migrations/migrations.md

 ```

 !!!
 Warning
     You do not need to use this environment variable.
-This is the `default` provided by Saffier.
+This is the `default` provided by Edgy.
     You can change the value to whatever you want/need but be careful when doing it as it might
-    cause Saffier not to work properly with migrations if this value is not updated properly.
+    cause Edgy not to work properly with migrations if this value is not updated properly.

 ### Generate the first migrations